puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 You can invoke actions from the [Control Puppet](#the-control-puppet-tab) and [Advanced Tasks](#the-advanced-tasks-tab) tabs.

-To invoke an action, you must be viewing an **action list.**
+To invoke an action, you must be viewing an **action list**.

 1. Click the name of the action you want.
 It will reveal a red **"Run"** button and any available **argument fields** ([see below](#argument-fields)).
 Some actions do not have arguments.
 2. Enter any arguments you wish to use.
 3. Press the "Run" button; Puppet Enterprise will show that the action is running, then display any results from the action.

-If several nodes have similar results, they'll be collapsed to save space; you can click any result group to see which nodes had that result.
+If several nodes have similar results, they'll be collapsed to save space; you can click any result group to see which nodes have that result.

 Invoking an action with an argument: